joshkar/X-Recon/README.md

 **Note:**

 >This tool maintains a current list of file extensions that it skips during the exploration process.
 The default list includes common file types like images, stylesheets, and scripts (`".css",".js",".mp4",".zip","png",".svg",".jpeg",".webp",".jpg",".gif"`).
-Soon, you'll be able to customize this list to better suit your needs
+You can customize this list according to your needs; just add alarm items to the `module\costumblocklist.txt` file

 <br>
 <br>